davidhyongae2/bacteria-data-dashboard/Readme.md

 3. One suggestion is to utilize a control dataset for comparison purposes.
 This could enhance our understanding of biodiversity within the human population through multiple sample analyses or by focusing on a specific categorical study.

 ## Reference
 Hulcr, J. et al. (2012).
-A Jungle in There: Bacteria in Belly Buttons Are Highly Diverse but Predictable.
-Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/
+A Jungle in There: Bacteria in Belly Buttons Are Highly Diverse but Predictable. http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/

-UC Berkeley Coding Bootcamp (2022).
+UC Berkeley Coding Bootcamp.
+(2022).
 Bacteria analysis example [Courseware].
 Codingbootcamp.berkeley.edu